shoelace-style/shoelace/docs/pages/getting-started/installation.md

 ### Referencing Assets

-Most of the magic behind assets is handled internally by Shoelace, but if you need to reference the base path for any reasons, the same module exports a function called `getBasePath()`.
+Most of the magic behind assets is handled internally by Shoelace, but if you need to reference the base path for any reason, the same module exports a function called `getBasePath()`.
 An optional string argument can be passed, allowing you to get the full path to any asset.

 ```html
 <script type="module">